engula/engula/docs/design.md

 ![Journal Implementation](images/journal-implementation.drawio.svg)

-Journal can be implemented in the following forms:
+`Journal` can be implemented in the following forms:

-- Local Journal: stores data in memory or local file system.
+- `Local Journal`: stores data in memory or local file system.
-- Remote Journal: stores data in multiple remote services with some kind of consensus.
+- `Remote Journal`: stores data in multiple remote services with some kind of consensus.
-- External Journal: stores data in various third-party services like Kafka or LogDevice.
+- `External Journal`: stores data in various third-party services like Kafka or LogDevice.

-Journal doesn't assume how data should be persisted.
+`Journal` doesn't assume how data should be persisted.
 It is up to the implementer to decide what guarantees it provides.

 # Storage

-Storage divides data into buckets.
+`Storage` divides data into buckets.
 A bucket stores a set of data objects.
 Each bucket has a unique identifier called the bucket name.
 Each object has an object name that is unique within a bucket.
 Objects are immutable once created.

 ## Semantic

-Storage provides the following interfaces to manipulate buckets:
+`Storage` provides the following interfaces to manipulate buckets:

 - List buckets
 - Create a bucket with a unique name
 - Delete a bucket

-Storage provides the following interfaces to manipulate objects in a bucket:
+`Storage` provides the following interfaces to manipulate objects in a bucket:

 - List objects
 - Upload an object